Detroit DIYer cooks up stronger,

 centigrade versus the change in temperature also in degrees

 centigrade.
-This analysis shows transformations at between 550 and
+This analysis shows transformations at between 550

-649 degrees C. and 360 to 459 degrees C. This analysis suggests
+and 649 degrees C. and 360 to 459 degrees C. This analysis

-very localized microstructural heterogeneity, although
+leading to very localized microstructural heterogeneity,

-experiencing homogeneity on a macro scale.
+although experiencing homogeneity on a macro scale.

 [0037] Looking now to FIGS. 4A and 4B collectively, there can be